Maria of Brabant, Holy Roman Empress

 Maria of Brabant (c.
 1190 – May/June 1260), a member of the House of Reginar, was Holy Roman Empress from 1214 until 1215 as the second and last wife of the Welf emperor Otto IV.

 Family

-Maria was the eldest daughter of Duke Henry I of Brabant and his consort Maud of Boulogne.
+Maria was the eldest daughter of Duke Henry I of Brabant and Maud of Boulogne.

 First marriage

 Maria was betrothed to King Otto IV already in 1198, when she was only about eight years old.
 This happened while he was fighting for the German throne against his rival Philip of Swabia.
 Maria's father, Duke Henry I, had initially supported the claims of the Welf dynasty, but he later adopted an ambivalent position.
 In 1204, he came out in favour of the Hohenstaufen side, and the planned marriage seemed to have been cancelled.

 Matters changed again in 1208, when Philip of Swabia was assassinated and Otto IV became undisputed King of the Romans.
 Otto was crowned Holy Roman Emperor by Pope Innocent III in 1209.
 Duke Henry of Brabant now hastened to reconcile with the Welf ruler, renewing the prospect of his daughter marrying Otto, but once again, this did not happen.
 Soon after his coronation, Otto IV steered into conflict with the Pope over the Kingdom of Sicily, then ruled by the young Hohenstaufen prince Frederick II, nephew of the late Philip of Swabia.
 Otto was excommunicated by his former ally, Pope Innocent.
 In September 1211, Otto was faced with the election of his new rival, Frederick, as anti-king.
 One year after this, Otto demonstratively married Beatrice of Swabia, daughter of his original rival the late King Philip, and paternal first cousin to Frederick.